cardugarte/cardugarte/README.md

 I want to travel the world 🌎🍃
 Front-end Developer JavaScript
-I'm design and development user interfaces to web applications using technologies as Angular, Ionic and Material Design.
+I'm design and development user interfaces to web applications using technologies as:

 ## Skills & knowledge
 - ✨Next.js